Use of contingent labour

 A contractor cannot supervise other contractors or be involved in decisions about other contractors that only employees can make (for example, decisions relating to the engagement of other contractors, or approving timesheets submitted by other contractors).

-11. Contractor signature block
+13. Contractor signature block and contact details

 Contractors’ sign-off in any work correspondence (including briefings and emails) must clearly indicate that they are a contractor.